AndreMIsidoro/command_line/linux/vim/shortcuts.md

-	di[ : deletes everything that is inside [] , other delimeters can be used like ",) daw : same as diw but also deletes the whitespaces surrounding the word dt( : detetes everything until "till" if finds ( , ( can be replaced with other character ciw : change(delete) word that the cursor is in and puts in insert mode caw : same as ciw but also deletes the whitespaces surrounding the word yi) : yank all text inside the parantheses
+	di[ : deletes everything that is inside [] , other delimeters can be used like ",) daw : same as diw but also deletes the whitespaces surrounding the word dt( : detetes everything until "till" if finds ( , ( can be replaced with other character D : deletes till the end of the line ciw : change(delete) word that the cursor is in and puts in insert mode caw : same as ciw but also deletes the whitespaces surrounding the word yi) : yank all text inside the parantheses